Medical Clinic Lease Agreement: Everything You Need to Know

 Sometimes, when a medical practice purchases an office building, they assume they can defray the costs of the purchase by renting out the extra office space.
 While this makes certain sense, the reality is that having to fulfill the duties of a landlord can take time away from the medical practice, making renting out the space a poor decision.
 Instead of purchasing an entire office building, the better idea for medical practices is to buy an office condominium.
 This will provide the space that the practice needs without the necessity of managing an entire building.

 If you need help with a medical clinic lease agreement, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.